-If you’re travelling abroad for your holidays this summer you may decide to rent a car.
+If you’re travelling abroad for your summer holidays, you may decide to rent a car.
 But do the thoughts of driving on the opposite side of the road fill you with dread?
 It can be hard enough getting used to the different road signs, languages and speed limits without the added complexity of driving on the ‘wrong’ side of the road.
-But did you know that there are 55 countries that have left hand driving?
+But did you know that 55 countries have left-hand driving?
 We’ve listed a few below of the top holiday destinations below.

 You’re probably already aware that drivers in the UK drive on the left-hand side of the road.
-But unlike other left hand driving countries, the rules of the roads are also very similar to Ireland which makes the transition from driving in Ireland very easy.
+But unlike other left-hand driving countries, the rules of the roads are also very similar to Ireland, which makes the transition from driving to Ireland very easy.

-Due to the number of ferries travelling between Ireland and the UK everyday, it’s up there as on of the top destinations to travel to based on convenience.
-You can take a relatively short ferry trip with your own car, instead of paying to rent a car abroad.
-This is especially handing for holiday-makers with a children.
+Due to the number of ferries travelling between Ireland and the UK every day, it’s up there as one of the top destinations to travel to based on convenience.
+You can take a relatively short ferry trip with your own car instead of paying to rent a car abroad.
+This is especially handing for holiday-makers with children.

 Average Temperatures in July: 18.6°C